Skip to main content

 Quick cheat sheet: “Where do I edit this?”

-“I want to change the text/labels shown in the widget” → ReferralCandy Widgets page
+1. “I want to change the text, labels, or messages inside a modern Shopify widget” → ReferralCandy Widgets page

 Widgets FAQ